Operators

 Ternary Operator

-Ternary Operator is conditional operator in javaScript witch use three operands.
-For Example, (3>2) ? console.log("yes"): console.log("no") will print yes and (1>2) ? console.log("yes"): console.log("no") will print no.
+Ternary Operator is the conditional operator in JavaScript which uses three operands.
+For example, (3>2) ? console.log("yes") : console.log("no") will print yes, while (1>2) ? console.log("yes") : console.log("no") will print no.

 yes

-(3>2) ? console.log("yes"): console.log("no");
+(3>2) ? console.log("yes") : console.log("no");

 no

-(1>2) ? console.log("yes"): console.log("no");
+(1>2) ? console.log("yes") : console.log("no");

 Arithmetic Operators